Vladimir Megre: Childhood

 Megre was born in Chernigov Oblast, USSR, in present-day Ukraine, and grew up in the village of Kuznichi.
 He spent most of his childhood with his grandmother, whom he describes as a village healer.
 As a teenager in the 1960s, Megre occasionally visited a monk called Father Feodorit at the Trinity-Sergiev Monastery, in Sergiev Posad, north-east of Moscow.

 Early career

 Megre left home at age 16 and moved to Novosibirsk, where he worked as a photographer, camera operator and film director in several commercial co-operatives.
 He married and had a daughter, Polina.
-As many other newly capitalistic Russians, he took advantage of Perestroika and the subsequent collapse of the communist system to launch his entrepreneurial career.
+As with many other newly capitalistic Russians, he took advantage of Perestroika and the subsequent collapse of the communist system to launch his entrepreneurial career.
 By the late 1980s had become the president of the Inter-Regional Association of Siberian Entrepreneurs.

 In 1994-5 he leased a fleet of river steamers which made two trading voyages along the Ob River north of Novosibirsk.